-Spring time in Texas! (well almost Summer at the time of this post!)
+It is almost Spring time in Texas!
 The perfect time to get that wedding planning in gear and here are some ideas for engagement photos.
-Somewhere in your planning, you will hopefully meet with a professional photographer and start planning your wedding photography or engagement photography sessions.
-I say sessions because in addition to the engagement pictures, you may also want bridal pictures or even a day after session for even more memories.
-The engagement session is usually the first photo session that is done because most couples use the images from the session for the Save the Date card or some other engagement announcement, so here are some great ideas for engagement photos to help you in your planning
+Somewhere in your planning, you will hopefully meet with a professional photographer and start planning your wedding photos or engagement photo shoots.
+I say photo shoots because in addition to the engagement pictures, you may also want bridal pictures or even a day after session for even more memories.
+The engagement photo shoot is usually the first photo session that is done because most couples use the images from the session for the Save the Date card or some other engagement announcement, so here are some great ideas for engagement photos to help you in your planning

 The engagement photo shoot provides a great opportunity to get to know your photographer and become comfortable with their style of shooting and it can also be used as a “personality test” so you can see how the wedding photographer will interact with you as a couple to make sure your day is captured the way you want.
 With that in mind, here are a few engagement photography ideas: